w-mcilhagga/awkish/README.md

 The condition decorator `@awk.when(True)` indicates that the decorated action should be called for every line.

-The action function `doline` is declared with a parameter `line` which is filled in with the entire contents of the line each time it is called.
+The action function `doline` is declared with a parameter `self` which has varius attributes set when called; one is `line` which is the entire line including endline markers.

 Finally, the awkish object is called with the name of the file to be processed.
 Output is sent to `stdout` by default, but if you want it redirected, you can add a named output parameter: